Features

 - ▸Subagent framework -- spawn child agents with isolated tool registries and policy overrides

-- ▸Human-in-the-loop approvals -- configurable approval gates for high-risk tool calls
+- ▸Human-in-the-loop approvals -- configurable approval gates for high-risk tool calls with dashboard integration

 Memory System